hheinzer/teal/INSTALL.md

 ## Compilers

 The compiler is selected in the Makefile; change it there if needed.
-The project compiles under both Clang and GCC, although GCC throws some warnings, which appear bogus to me.
+The project compiles under both Clang and GCC.
 It is also possible to use TCC, albeit with a performance hit.